What is a Type I Error?

 However, lowering the significance level may lead to a situation wherein the results of the hypothesis test may not capture the true parameter or the true difference of the test.

 Example of a Type I Error

 Sam is a financial analyst.
-He runs a hypothesis test to discover whether there is a difference in the average prices for large-cap and small-cap stocks.
+He runs a hypothesis test to discover whether there is a difference in the average price changes for large-cap and small-cap stocks.

-In the test, Sam assumes that the null hypothesis is that the there is no difference in the average prices between the large-cap and small-cap stocks.
-Thus, his alternative hypothesis states that the difference between the average prices does exist.
+In the test, Sam assumes that the null hypothesis is that there is no difference in the average price changes between large-cap and small-cap stocks.
+Thus, his alternative hypothesis states that the difference between the average price changes does exist.

 For the significance level, Sam chooses 5%.
-It means that there is a 5% probability that his test will reject the null hypothesis when it is actually true.
+This means that there is a 5% probability that his test will reject the null hypothesis when it is actually true.

-If Sam’s test incurs a type I error, the results of the test will indicate that the difference in the average prices between the large-cap and small-cap stocks exists while there is no significant difference among the groups.
+If Sam’s test incurs a type I error, the results of the test will indicate that the difference in the average price changes between large-cap and small-cap stocks exists while there is no significant difference among the groups.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: